ndunnett/dotfiles/README.md

 ### Symbolic Linking

 Configuration files are linked automatically using `ln`.
-Files within any topic directory ending in `.linked` will be symbolically linked from `$HOME` in the same file structure.
-For example, `topic/foo/bar.zsh.linked` will be symbolically linked at `$HOME/foo/bar.zsh`.
+Files within the `home` directory in each topic will be symbolically linked from `$HOME` in the same file structure.
+For example, `topic/home/foo/bar.zsh` will be symbolically linked at `$HOME/foo/bar.zsh`.
 If there are existing files that conflict with the linked files, they will be renamed with a `.old` suffix, e.g., `$HOME/foo/bar.zsh.old`.

 ### Installation Scripts